Colorado shooting victims: Store staffers, cop, photographer | WTOP

 “She charmed the pants off me” when they met at a photography studio in New York City years ago, he said.
 Computer backgammon games soon evolved into a relationship and eventually, two children.

-He said he spent hours consoling their children before he “lost it” Tuesday morning.
-Mackenzie offered a message:
+“She had it all together — she really did,” he said, and offered a message:

 “Don’t live in fear.
 My wife, none of the victims, would ever want you to live in fear.
 They’d want you to be bolder and live bolder.
-That’s what this place is about.”
+That’s what this place is.”

-Fountain was an actress and a mother who later won loyal clients as a Medicare agent, doing extensive research to find the right supplemental coverage for older adults signing up for the federal health insurance program, her life partner Phi Bernier said.
+She had a big laugh and an effervescent personality, the kind of person who cheered everyone up and didn’t sweat what anyone thought of her tattoos or ever-changing hair color, her family and friends said.

-Fountain trained at the Circle in the Square Theater School and the two first met while they were playing lead roles in “The Glass Menagerie” about 30 years ago, Bernier said.
-They dated for a time and then reconnected after Fountain came to see him in a play in 2013.
+“Rikki lived life on her own terms,” uncle Robert Olds said, calling her a “strong, independent young woman” who encouraged the idea of “being your own person.”

-Associated Press writers Patty Nieberg in Boulder, Colorado, and Susan Montoya Bryan in Albuquerque, New Mexico, contributed.
+Peltz reported from New York and Hollingsworth from Mission, Kansas.
+Associated Press writers Corey Williams in West Bloomfield, Michigan; Susan Montoya Bryan in Albuquerque, New Mexico, and Thalia Beatty in New York contributed.
 Nieberg is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.